-The term 'carer' is sometimes used to describe both a paid care worker and a family member who provides support to an older or disabled person.
-This can sometimes give rise to confusion and in this booklet 'carer' refers to informal or family carers.
+The term 'carer' can be used to describe both a paid care worker and a family member who provides support to an older or disabled person.
+This can sometimes give rise to confusion but in this booklet 'carer' refers to informal or family carers.